CSCfi/ansible-role-hosts-inventory/README.md

  - If your machines have more than 5 ipv4_addresses add some numbers to the hosts_file_num_interfaces list
  - Change hosts_file_ip_match to match the IP addresses you want to add to the hosts file
+ - By sorting the groups then the hosts file looks the same every time

 To use data defined for the hosts as a source of the data you can specify the following variables.